pragmint/open-practices/capabilities/continuous-integration.md

 ### Treat Broken Builds Like Outages

-Establish a rule that when the CI build breaks, it takes precedence over other work.
+Establish a rule that when the CI build breaks, fixing the build takes precedence over other work.
 This practice ensures a consistently stable main branch, builds trust in the CI process, and prevents technical debt from accumulating.

 ### Perform Non-Integration-Blocking Code Review